History of the Catholic Church in the United States: Political stances

-The Roman Catholic Church has tried to influence legislation on social issues such as outlawing abortion and euthanasia.
+The Catholic Church has tried to influence legislation on social issues such as outlawing abortion and euthanasia.

 In August 2012 the New York Times, reviewed the religion of the nine top national leaders: the presidential and vice-presidential nominees, the Supreme Court justices, the House Speaker, and the Senate majority leader.
 There were nine Catholics (six justices, both vice-presidential candidates, and the Speaker), three Jews (all from the Supreme Court), two Mormons (including the Republican presidential nominee Mitt Romney) and one African-American Protestant (incumbent President Barack Obama).
 There were no white Protestants.

 Catholics in 2022 active in politics are members of both major parties, and hold many important offices.
 The most prominent have included President Joe Biden, Chief Justice John Roberts, Speaker of the House Nancy Pelosi, and Governor of California Gavin Newsom.
 Additionally, Democratic governor Bill Richardson and Republican former mayor Rudy Giuliani, both Catholics, sought the nomination for their respective parties in the 2008 presidential election.
 As of 2021, the Supreme Court includes 6 Catholics, including Chief Justice John Roberts and five associate justices: Clarence Thomas, Samuel Alito, Sonia Sotomayor, Amy Coney Barrett and Brett Kavanaugh.
 For seven years (beginning with the appointment of Justice Sotomayor in 2009 and ending with the death of Justice Scalia in 2016), Catholics comprised six justices on the court.

 Human sexuality

 The Church requires members to eschew homosexual practices, artificial contraception, and sex out of wedlock, as well as non-procreative sexual practices, including masturbation.
 Procuring or assisting in an abortion can carry the penalty of excommunication, as a specific offense.

 The official Catholic teaching regards sexuality as "naturally ordered to the good of spouses" as well as the generation of children.

-The Roman Catholic Church has staunch anti-abortion efforts in all societies and endorses behavioral changes like abstinence instead of condom use to controlling the spread of HIV/AIDS.
+The Catholic Church has staunch anti-abortion efforts in all societies and endorses behavioral changes like abstinence instead of condom use to controlling the spread of HIV/AIDS.